SuprajaK-1999/sales-data-analysis/README.md

 - Monthly sales changed significantly across the selected months

 ## Files Included
-- `sales-data-analysis.xlsx` - Excel file with data, analysis, and dashboard
+- `Sales-data-analysis.xlsx` - Excel file with data, analysis, and dashboard
-- `dashboard.png` - Screenshot of the dashboard
+- `Dashboard.png` - Screenshot of the dashboard
-- `sales.csv` - Raw dataset (if uploaded)
+- `Sales.xlsx` - Raw dataset (if uploaded)

 ## What I Learned
 - How to clean and organize data in Excel